Occupational therapy and neurology: what is OT in brain injury?

 – Hypoxic brain injury at birth

-We also try to encourage family and carer involvement as their support is vital to the long-term success of the rehabilitation programme.
+We also try to encourage family and carer involvement as their support is vital to the long-term success of the brain injury rehabilitation programme.

 Where there are cognitive difficulties, we can develop and teach planning, organisational and memory strategies to enable a person to become more independent in tasks like cooking a meal or travelling on public transport.

-We can also provide education and advice on how to cope with the physical and psychological effects of a condition.
+We may also include advice and training in the use of adaptive equipment and techniques to manage everyday tasks.
+Furthermore, LSOT can provide education and advice on how to cope with the physical and psychological effects of a condition.

 © Laura Slader Independent Occupational Therapy Services Ltd. 2020